 Instructions

-• For the strawberry scones: Slice each strawberry into 8 pieces by first quartering the berry and then slicing each piece in half.
-You should have about 1-1/3 cups of strawberry pieces.
+- Slice each strawberry into 8 pieces by first quartering the berry and then slicing each piece in half.
+You should have about 1⅓ cups of strawberry pieces.
 Set aside.

-• Turn the dough out onto a floured surface and pat into a 1″ thick rectangle about 10″ x 5″ in size.
-With a sharp knife or sharp-edged stainless steel bench scraper, cut the rectangle into 6 squares.
-Then cut the squares on the diagonal to equal 12 triangles.
+- Turn dough out onto a floured surface and pat into a 1" thick rectangle – the rectangle should be about 10" x 5" in size.
+With a sharp-edged stainless steel bench scraper or large sharp non-serrated knife, cut dough rectangle into 6 even squares.
+When cutting, press straight down with the bench scraper, then pull it straight back up.
+Do not saw or cut back and forth horizontally.
+Then cut each square on the diagonal, to equal 12 triangles.

-• For the glaze: In a medium sized bowl, whisk together powdered sugar, half and half, and vanilla extract until smooth and slightly runny.
-Either dip the top side of each scone wholly into the glaze or drizzle the glaze over the top of each scone with a spoon.
+- In a medium bowl, whisk powdered sugar, half & half, and vanilla extract until smooth and slightly runny, adding a bit more half & half if needed.
+Either dip the top side of each scone wholly into the glaze – or use a spoon to drizzle glaze over the top of each scone.
 Allow the glaze to drip down the sides of the scones onto the parchment paper below the cooling rack.
 The glaze will firm up as the scones cool.

 Notes